MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-covid-19-tracking.md

 ## Schedule report refresh

 When the data refresh has completed, you will be in the workspace associated with the app.
-[Set up refresh schedule](refresh-scheduled-refresh.md) to keep the report data up-to-date.
+[Set up refresh schedule](refresh-scheduled-refresh.md) to keep the report data up to date.

 ## Customize and share